What is the lower limit of the retropharyngeal space?

 Which lymph nodes are involved in the lymphatic drainage of the lateral wall of the nose?

-Which of the following is a traction epiphysis ?
+Which of the following is not the part of ethmoid bone?

-Which of the following is NOT an anterior relation of the right kidney?
+Which of the following is a tributary of the coronary sinus?

 Explanation: Bifurcation of trachea - The retropharyngeal space extends inferiorly to approximately the level of T4-T5 vertebrae, corresponding to the bifurcation of the trachea and the superior mediastinum. - This space lies between the buccopharyngeal fascia (posterior to pharynx) and the alar layer of prevertebral fascia. - Clinically, infections or abscesses in this space can descend into the posterior mediastinum, making knowledge of this inferior extent crucial for surgical management. - Note: Some anatomical texts describe the space ending at T1-T2, but for clinical and surgical purposes, the functional inferior limit extends to the bifurcation of the trachea.
 C7 - While some texts describe the retropharyngeal space as terminating around C7 (level of the lower border of cricoid cartilage), this represents the narrower definition. - The clinical and surgical definition extends the space further inferiorly to allow for tracking of infections into the chest. - C7 alone does not represent the accepted lower limit for examination purposes.
 4th esophageal constriction - The fourth esophageal constriction is not a standard anatomical landmark (esophagus has 3-4 constrictions depending on classification). - Esophageal constrictions are luminal narrowings within the esophagus itself and do not define the boundaries of the retropharyngeal space, which is a fascial space posterior to both pharynx and esophagus.
 None of the options - This is incorrect because bifurcation of the trachea is the recognized lower limit of the retropharyngeal space for clinical and examination purposes. - Understanding this anatomical boundary is essential for predicting the spread of deep neck space infections.